Secant Calculator – Calculate sec(x)

 How to Find the Secant of an Angle

-In a right triangle, the secant of angle α, or sec(α), is the ratio between the angle’s adjacent side and the hypotenuse.
+In a right triangle, the secant of angle α, or sec(α), is the ratio between the adjacent side of an angle and the hypotenuse.

 Secant is a trigonometric function abbreviated sec.
 Use the formula below to calculate the secant of an angle.